Celayix Home » How To Manage Predictive Scheduling Laws

 • Telling new hires how many hours they can expect to work

-What it means for the Employee
+What predictive scheduling means for the Employee

 • Many businesses don’t need a consistent amount of workers on a daily & weekly basis